materialsvirtuallab/matcalc/README.md

 ```

 At the time of writing, these are the `TensorNet-MatPES-v2025.1` models for these functionals.
 However, these
-recommendations may updated as improved models become available.
+recommendations may be updated as improved models become available.

 MatCalc also supports trivial parallelization using joblib via the `calc_many` method.